mocacola02/beatuls-in-oot-looping/README.md

 A custom music pack of the "Beatles in Ocarina of Time" soundtrack for Ship of Harkinian.

 ## Installation
-Place the o2r file in your Ship of Harkinian mods folder, and place the Beatles in Ocarina of Time json file in your presets folder.
+Place the "mods" and "presets" folders into your Ship of Harkinian directory to merge them with your existing folders.
+This will put the o2r file in your Ship of Harkinian mods folder, and the Beatles in Ocarina of Time json file in your presets folder.

 In Settings > Presets, apply the Beatles in Ocarina of Time preset to set every song to its slot.
-This is based on having no other custom music, so if you have other custom music installed, it will affect which tracks get imported where.
+Note that this preset was made based on having no other custom music, so if you have other custom music installed, it will affect which tracks get imported where.

 ## Credits
 Music by [RednasVGM](https://www.youtube.com/@RednasVGM)